-This instrument is the Food Standards (Application A1284 - Triacylglycerol lipase from GM Trichoderma reesei as a processing aid) Variation.
+This instrument is the Food Standards (Application A1292 - Phospholipase C from GM Bacillus licheniformis as a processing aid) Variation.

-2 Variation to a Standard in the Australia New Zealand Food Standards Code
+2 Variation to a Standard in the Australia New Zealand Food Standards Code.

 The Schedule varies a Standard in the Australia New Zealand Food Standards Code.